Reviving Caesar III

 I remember playing the game in 2003 on a Windows XP SP1 platform.
 Things worked well.
 Then, SP2 came and so endeth my days of Caesar.
 I was rather disappointed.
 Trying all of the Windows in-built options to start the game did not work.
 Running the game in older compatibility modes did not help.
 Using new dlls that were supposed to fix the problem did not help, either.
 The easiest solution was to commit one of my computers to running Windows XP SP1, but I did not like that idea.
 I was stuck without Caesar.

 Enbolded by this magnificent luxury of virtualization, I proceeded to install Windows XP Home SP1.
 It went smoothly, without a glitch.
-If you have no idea where to start, reading yet another of my articles, Installing Windows XP, could help you.
+To get you started, Installing Windows XP could help you.

 And so I did it in four easy steps: